-Suman Mallick is afflicted with permanent wanderlust, and currently lives in Austin with his daughter and his dog.
-He has a BS, a MBA, a MFA, and several PhD (“parts highly defective”).
+Suman Mallick is afflicted with permanent wanderlust, and currently lives in Texas with his daughter and his dog.
 His debut novel was a finalist for Dzanc Books Disquiet Open Borders Book Prize, and is currently in submission.

 This writer/investment banker talks about acting in good faith, finding your own way to breathe and be, and love that defies expectations.

 Maile Spencer Napolean